 - Plan: Spend a few minutes thinking about how you want to try what you just learned either on the job or in practice with someone you trust.
 For example, say you are focusing on building your Excel skills.
 You can plan to present pivot tables at your next team meeting.
 Or perhaps you are preparing to interview candidates for an open position and you want to write some behavioral interview questions.

 - Do: It’s important to apply what you have learned as soon as possible after you take the class.
 Be intentional about taking the steps that you planned.
 So go ahead and create and present your new pivot tables or practice asking behavioral questions with a peer.
 Just do it!
-If you don’t push yourself, you won’t build the new skill.
+If you don’t push yourself, you won’t build a new skill.

-- Review: working with a peer, supervisor or coach can help you build your skills faster and stick to your learning goals.
+- Review: Working with a peer, supervisor or coach can help you build your skills faster and stick to your learning goals.
 Don’t be afraid to make a mistake, but embrace the learning as an opportunity to grow professionally.
 Practice your new skills with someone you trust and get feedback.
 Be prepared to ask “What did I do well and what would be even better if I did something differently?”
 Together you can revise your approach and further develop your new skill.

 Learning a new concept takes time and effort.
 It’s also an iterative process.
 Just taking classes on LinkedIn will only allow you to become aware of new concepts.
 Be sure to practice what you learned and reflect on how well you did.
-Getting feedback from someone you trust can help you learn faster, build your confidence and improve your performance.
+Getting feedback from someone you trust can help you learn faster, build your confidence, and improve your performance.

 See below for learning paths and collections to get you started.
 While it’s your job to direct your professional development, it’s our job to help.
 If you have any questions, please contact Human Resources.